Hey there! I am Stepha Lawson, a Queer, 2nd Generation Sicilian, Doula, Mentor, Artist and Mama.

 How are we celebrating birth in general?

 What is neglected and not being talked about?
-How are WOC being included in these conversations?
+How are BIPOC and Trans people being included in these conversations?
+How are those who are traumatized and neurodivergent being held?
 How are we perpetuating unrealistic expectations, painful birth hierarchies, unfriendly competition and shame?
-How are we leaving women with the sense that they failed?
+How are we leaving women and people with the sense that they failed?
 How are we talking about what it means to trust birth and manifest?
 And how are we understanding and working with our biased perspectives?